-

 Exclusive Excursions

 The Center for Sports Communication provides cutting-edge opportunities for students to learn first-hand from industry experts.
-Meet with top-tier journalists and reporters, conduct sports research with the Marist Poll, attend exclusive events, and discuss important industry topics like race and gender in sports.
+Meet with top-tier journalists and reporters, conduct sports research with the Marist Poll, attend exclusive events, produce content for the Red Fox Report, and discuss important industry topics like race and gender in sports.

 Develop Your Sports Communication Portfolio